mezzo-forte-design/geoxp/README.md

 [https://geoxp.mezzoforte.design](https://geoxp.mezzoforte.design/)

+## **How it works**

+Mezzo Forte GeoXp maps media contents to geographical locations and automatically reproduces them based on configuration rules.

+It’s meant to be used in any JS environment, front or back end, regardless of the JS framework or platform.

+The library is made of modules, with the main one being "core", while plugin modules are available to implement platform specific features.

+Plugins are not mandatory, you can use the core and develop your own code to provide gelocation and consume media events (such as audio/video players or anything else you have in mind!).

 ## Installation

 The library is made of modules, with the main one being "core", while plugin modules are available to implement platform specific features.